Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Methodology

 Across a batch of $B$ samples, $N_{\cup}$ varies.
-We pad all tensors to $N_{\max} = \max_{b} N_{\cup}^{(b)}$, yielding shape $[B, T, N_{\max}]$.
+We pad all tensors to $N_{\max} = \max_{b} N_{\cup}^{(b)}$, yielding shape $[B,\, 48,\, N_{\max}]$.
 Following the disjoint-graph mini-batch strategy of~\cite{Fey2019PyG}, message passing runs over the full batch by expressing edge indices in a flattened space of size $B \cdot N_{\max}$, with per-sample offsets of $b \cdot N_{\max}$ to keep graphs disconnected.

 Node identities serve only for alignment, padding, and mask construction; they are never provided as input features.
 This batching procedure is tailored to our setting where per-timestep graphs are small (mean $\approx 26$ nodes), so padding overhead is negligible.
-Existing temporal graph frameworks~\cite{Rozemberczki2021PyTorchGeometricTemporal,Chmura2025TGM} offer efficient processing of variable-size dynamic graphs; however, adapting them to handle separate future graphs with different feature sets was not straightforward, and thus we implement a custom pipeline.